emlab-ucsb/2024-07-01-ucsb-intro-geospatial/site/built/09-raster-structure.md

 ## Plotting Tip

-For faster, simpler plots, you can use the `plot` function from the `terra` package.
+For faster, simpler plots of raster objects, you can use the `plot` function from the `terra` package.

 :::::::::::::::  solution